Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

 Sparks Lake Trails and Hikes

-There are tons of hiking within a short drive of Sparks Lake (learn more about hiking in Central Oregon).
-However, there is only one hike accessible from the day use area.
+This area has tons of trails, but there is only one hike accessible from the Sparks Lake Day Use Area.
 That is the Ray Atkeson Memorial Trail.

 Ray Atkeson Memorial Trail